Sabahattin Cevheri

 Sabahattin Cevheri (born 1 January 1950 in Şanlıurfa, Turkey) is a Turkish politician and member of Turkish Parliament.
 He is a member of the Justice and Development Party (AKP).

-Biography

-Sabahattin graduated from Gazi University Department of Economic and Business Sciences, and he was a deputy in the Turkish Parliament for Şanlıurfa.
+Cevheri is a member of the Kurdish origin Şeyhanlı tribe.
+He graduated from Gazi University's Department of Economic and Business Sciences, and he was a deputy in the Turkish Parliament for Şanlıurfa.

 He is married and has three children.